 In 1988 Leyland had the opportunity to come to the USA.
 This initial visit to New Orleans inspired him to relocate to that city where he would spend the next nine years.
 During that time he was active on the club scene, quickly gaining a reputation for his authentic blues & early rock & roll stylings.
 Also, he toured with the Dallas based band Anson Funderburgh & the Rockets whose line up included blues great Sam Myers.

 In 1997, feeling the need for a change, Leyland relocated to Southern California.
 He joined Big Sandy & His Flyrite Boys, the well known rockabilly & western swing group & toured with them for over three years.

 By this time his repertoire had expanded to include ragtime & early jazz styles which enabled him to become part of the traditional jazz scene around Los Angeles & San Diego.
 In June of 2003 the Carl Sonny Leyland Trio was formed with drummer Hal Smith & bassist Marty Eggers.
 There was such a natural synergy between the three musicians that a recording of their first performance was good enough to issue on a cd (Broadway Boogie - now out of print) Their versatile combination has proven successful over the years.
 They have recorded seven cds to date (including a collaboration with Nathan James & Ben Hernandez) & continue to work steadily on the festival scene.
-(Jeff Hamilton replaced Hal Smith as drummer).
+(The current lineup includes Jeff Hamilton on drums).

 Leyland has also continued his involvement with the rockabilly scene & plays each year in the backing band at Viva Las Vegas & more recently at the Summer Jamboree in Senegalia, Italy.
 In this capacity he has worked with such notables as Janis Martin, Ruth Brown, Billy Lee Riley & Carl Mann.
 (See 'Career History' page for a complete list of artists).